 The role of the faculty advisor includes:

-- Informing students of academic opportunities related to goals and degree (i.e.; research opportunities), and
+- Inform students of academic opportunities related to goals and degree (i.e., research opportunities).

-- Acting as a mentor in the field of study
+- Act as a mentor in the field of study.

-Doctoral students are assigned a Faculty Advisor that they should consult with each semester.
+Doctoral students are assigned a faculty advisor they should consult with each semester.
 The Graduate Affairs office supports doctoral students when they reach the point of registering for their dissertation proposal writing course.
-The graduate advisors provide students with information about Temple’s Graduate School deadlines, processes, and forms.
-The CEHD graduate advisors also maintain a Doctoral Student Canvas site where students can access information, resources, forms, and view deadlines.
+The graduate advisors provide students with information about Temple’s Graduate School deadlines, processes and forms.
+The CEHD graduate advisors also maintain a Doctoral Student Canvas site where students can access information, resources and forms, and view deadlines.